 Before our program, the recipients didn’t have good prospects.
 Thanks to our support they can build a free and independent future, make their own choices, and shape their own future.
-By the year 2021, five girls had finished nursing school and were working in various hospitals, one works as a secretary, another as an accountant and nine young people are working hard on finishing their education.
+By the year 2021, five girls had finished nursing school and were working in various hospitals, one worked as a secretary, another as an accountant and nine young people were working hard on finishing their education.

-- Previous to the installation of the ground water well and pump installation there where days with little or no water for drinking, cooking, showering and the toilets.
+- Previous to the installation of the groundwater well and pump installation there were days with little or no water for drinking, cooking, showering, and the toilets.
 This happened on a regular basis.
 Since then, there is always enough water available.

 - W is in his early 20s and has both physical and mental disabilities.
 G is almost 18 and is severely physically handicapped.
-Normally turning 18 means means leaving the DRC because they than are officially adults.
+Normally turning 18 means leaving the DRC because they then are officially adults.
 But for these two this is not an option.
-They can’t live without care and in Nepal there are no other care facilities.
+They can’t live without care, and in Nepal there are no other care facilities.
 What remains is a life on the street which is extremely difficult for able-bodied people, let alone when you have such challenges.
-Lucky for them they are sparred this horrible situation and can stay in the DRC.
+Lucky for them, they are spared this horrible situation and can stay in the DRC.

 - Several kids have returned home after a long stay in the DRC because the situation at home has improved.

 - The vast majority of young people who have left the DRC because they turned 18 regularly make return visits to show how they are and be role models for the children still living there.

 - Previous to the construction of the exercise/study room, a physiotherapist treated children in a small room on the first floor.
 To get there the children had to climb a dangerous staircase or be carried up by others.
 Now this is no longer necessary and they can just stay on the ground floor.

 - Previous to the construction of the exercise/study room the children had to study and relax outside on the porch.
 In summer this was very hot and winter very cold.
 Now it is no longer necessary and they can choose to study inside or out.